 - Drill Sergeant Nasty: SEAL instructors are not assholes like the media depicts military trainers, but they teach survival escape and evasion tactics playing the part of the enemy in case SEALS are captured so they have an idea of what to expect, then they get real nasty.
 Constant hazing, sabotaging trainees equipment until they get the idea to post guards, shooting at them, running through explosives, keeping them awake, or forcing those who are slow to exercise until they either collapse or quit.
 They are not assholes in doing this, those who do not quit no matter how much they struggle are held in high regard by the instructors and considered the best in the world, even more so than those who do well.
 Also it should be noted that true combat situations are far more unforgiving than even the harshest instructor could ever hope to be, the harder your training the more prepared you will be when your life is on the line.

 - Indeed, the sign outside SEAL Training in Little Creek says, "The more you sweat in training, the less you bleed in combat."
-Harsher SEALS change it to bleed and die.
+Harsher SEALs change it to bleed and die.

-- Fun with Acronyms: Depending on who you ask SEAL either means Sea Air Land or Sleep Eat And Live it up.
+- Fun with Acronyms: Depending on who you ask, SEAL either means "Sea Air Land" or "Sleep Eat And Live it up".

 - Improbable Aiming Skills: Required in training.
 SEAL Team Six was given an ammo budget bigger than the Marines, which they burnt through to develop their aiming skills.

-- The Spartan Way: See Training from Hell immediately below, to become a SEAL involves swimming, running, lifting, swimming, underwater navigation, navigating through explosive laden obstacle courses while shot at, swimming, constant harassment and abuse, navigating a series of tall logs spaced far apart without falling, swimming, survival evasion and escape from enemy patrols, withstanding interrogation and swimming.
+- The Spartan Way: See Training from Hell immediately below, to become a SEAL involves swimming, running, lifting, swimming, underwater navigation, navigating through explosive laden obstacle courses while being shot at, swimming, constant harassment and abuse, navigating a series of tall logs spaced far apart without falling, swimming, survival evasion and escape from enemy patrols, withstanding interrogation, and swimming.
 Those who pass move on to demolitions and parachute work.

 - Undying Loyalty: They say a natural bond develops between men who are forced to share hellish experiences together, where they are forced to rely upon one another or else they die.
-When you crank those hellish experiences up to 11 then you get the Navy SEALS.
-When John F. Kennedy tasked Roy Boehm with creating the SEALS the veteran Frogman told his Commander in Chief, "I did not vote for you, sir, but I'll die for you."
+When you crank those hellish experiences up to 11, then you get the Navy SEALs.
+When John F. Kennedy tasked Roy Boehm with creating the SEALs, the veteran frogman told his Commander-in-Chief, "I did not vote for you, sir, but I'll die for you."

-Media where SEALS appear
+Media where SEALs appear

-- Charlie Sheenís movie Navy SEALS has a reporter who has contacts among terrorists but refuses to divulge information to Michael Biehn's character about terrorist possessing surface-to-air missiles.
+- Charlie Sheen's movie Navy SEALs has a reporter who has contacts among terrorists but refuses to divulge information to Michael Biehn's character about terrorist possessing surface-to-air missiles.
 He takes her into a kill house (where the teams practice fighting inside buildings) and has a team actually engage around them, to give the reporter an idea of how it feels being helpless around a bunch of armed attackers, to get her to divulge the information needed to rescue the captured US personnel.

 - The Rock had actual SEALs perform the diving scenes as well as part of the team sent against the renegade Marines.